ousabd/LAMP_BPGOS2025/README.md

 # Steps

-1. download the scripts
+1. Download the scripts
-2. create a folder called `data` in the folder containing the scripts.
+2. Create a folder called `data` in the folder containing the scripts.
-3. download the [data from OSF](https://osf.io/4wbk3/) and save it in `data`
+3. Download the [data from OSF](https://osf.io/4wbk3/) (requires an OSF account and an access request) and save it in `data`
 4. Execute the .qmd file

 # Files